notgitbleed/notgitbleed.github.io/index.md

 [^3]: https://www.hackerone.com

-[^4]: The name was selected because although it is not the same level of concern as things like heartbleed the potential to backdoor third party dependencies was serious enough that we wanted a catchy name.
+[^4]: The name was selected because the potential to backdoor third-party dependencies is serious enough that we wanted a catchy name.

 [^5]: https://lmgtfy.app/?q=there+are+only+two+hard+things+in+computer+science